Washington state court system

+Courts

 Supreme Court

 The Washington Supreme Court is the state supreme court of Washington.
 It is the highest court in the state and is based in the Temple of Justice at the Washington State Capitol campus in the state capital of Olympia.

 Almost all the cases that the Court hears are appeals from the decisions of the Washington Court of Appeals.
 The court has discretionary jurisdiction, meaning it may choose which cases to hear.
 The court has original jurisdiction over a few cases.
 These original cases are mostly known as "writ" or "mandamus" actions to force a state official to do or not do an official act of government.

 The Washington Supreme Court consists of a chief justice and eight justices, who are elected in nonpartisan elections and serve six-year terms.
 Terms are staggered so that three justices are elected every two years.
 There is a mandatory retirement age of 75.